 “When?”, was all we could manage to get out of our mouths in unison.

 “I just heard it on the news”, was the reply.The radio was playing in the background and we stopped and listened to see if we too would hear those words.

 We got our fish and headed the few blocks up the hill to my little cottage in somewhat stunned silence.
 No words would come close to relaying what we were feeling at that moment.

 As the afternoon went on, we prepared the meal for the evening.
-Toni helped me make my first lattice crust on top of a peach pie made with sweet and beautiful Frog Hollow peaches.
+Toni helped me make my first lattice crust on top of a my pie.
 We poached the salmon, gathered greens from the garden for a salad, and chilled the wine.
 With Toni’s help, we managed to get my dinning table out to the little deck off the back of my house that looks up to Hurricane Ridge.
 With the table set we added one more place for Julia.
 We all felt her with us as the sun went down.
 And, so we gathered with family and friends on that last evening of her life, August 13, 2004, and toasted Julia’s life, her love, her passion and the legacy that she left to us all.

 I only met her this once time and I am grateful for that opportunity.
 It grieves me still that I didn’t return, but each time I go, I know that a part of her heart, just like mine, remains in our beloved city by the sea.